AndroidPatch Module (APM)

 magiskpolicy

 FolkPatch's module operation mechanism is almost identical to Magisk.
 If you are familiar with Magisk module development, developing FolkPatch modules is very similar.
-You can skip the module introduction below and just understand the differences between APatch modules and Magisk modules (Writing in progress).
+You can skip the module introduction below and just understand the differences between FolkPatch modules and Magisk modules.

 BusyBox